frontarm/navi/site/src/pages/why-another-router.md

 A difference in philosophy
 --------------------------

-Junctions was designed to provide fast, accessible routing for large web applications with publicly accessible content -- for sites like [React Armory](https://reactarmory.com).
-As a result, Junctions is laser-focused on providing the best routing experience *for the web*.
+Junctions is laser-focused on providing the best routing experience *for the web*.
+It was designed to provide fast, accessible routing for large web applications with publicly accessible content.
+This philosophy stems from its use as the build system for [React Armory](https://reactarmory.com).

 In comparison, react-router is focused on providing routing *for any React application*.
 These applications may be web apps, native apps, or even VR apps.
 As a result, react-router is more limited in its web-focused features, but does provide better support for Android and iPhone apps.